m0rfiin-m/Octarine-Docs/AAS in AI Software Engineering/PY101/Talking to Your Program Getting Input from Users.md

-# Talking to Your Program: Getting Input from Users

 ## Why Do You Need User Input?

 - Some programs, like calculators and order forms, need to **react to what the user types**.